 I love the beauty of California and quality of life it offers.
 I do my best to keep up the standard.
 This is made hard by neighbors who constantly litter, are extremely loud, and volatile.
 When I’ve asked them to stop, I’ve been cursed and threatened.
 The landlord, police, and courts have been involved; however, still I live with very little peace on my City of Oakland neighborhood block.

-A 360-degree view of my neighborhood includes mountains behind me, BART trains in front; a wide, yet dense, high-traffic residential/commercial area.
+A 360-degree view of my neighborhood includes mountains behind me, BART trains in front and a wide, yet dense, high-traffic residential/commercial area.
 There are aqueducts within a few blocks that look like long ponds and a small park around the corner.
 I can’t walk past the aqueducts without staring and reflecting.
 I’ve never seen any children in the park, mostly men.

 California is like a big suburban town; however, my neighborhood’s urban feel may fool you.
 On every other corner, you’ll find a church; every few blocks, liquor-convenience stores.
 Every several blocks, fruit and vegetable stores that include mini supermarkets.
 Three post offices are nearby; however, none within walking distance.
 Conversely, there are three MetroPCS cellphone stores within a few blocks of each other offering different additional services: UPS, purchasing, and check cashing.
 There aren’t many USPS mailboxes or phone booths, anymore.
 There are two elementary schools and Castlemont High School close by.
 The 580 highway is a few blocks away.